EdwinWenink/archive_fever/content/posts/48-vim_fast_creating_and_linking_notes.md

 The main issue was that we never want to type timestamps in order to reap the benefits of path completion to get a Markdown link to the file we want.
 Now that we are at it, having to format a Markdown link like \[description\]\(link\) also takes time, so let's automatize that as well.

-My current solution is to rely on my fuzzy file finder (I use CtrlP with ripgrep, but fzf is also a great choice) to find a file and automatically create a markdown link to it.
+My new solution is to rely on my fuzzy file finder (I use CtrlP with ripgrep, but fzf is also a great choice) to find a file and automatically create a markdown link to it.
 This is a great solution because the fuzzy nature of it allows you to ignore the timestamp altogether.
 But it also allows you to search on a partial fragment of the time *and* a part of the note title.
-I can imagine you for example remember making a note about Zettelkasten somewhere in 2019, but you don't quite remember the exact date (unless you are Rain Man) and neither the precies name of the file.
+I can imagine you for example remember making a note about Zettelkasten somewhere in 2020, but you don't quite remember the exact date (unless you are Rain Man) and neither the precise name of the file.
 No problemo!
-Boot up CtrlP and search on "2019Zettelkasten".
+Boot up CtrlP and search on "2020Zettelkasten".
 We can extend CtrlP to then automatically create a markdown link to the matching file, with Ctrl-X.
 Have a look at the [short screencast I made](#screencast).